Walking with dogs

 - In most moorland areas dogs must stay on rights of way.
 Please keep them on a lead or to heel at all times.

-- In Forestry Commission woods you can let your dog off the lead, but please always make sure your dog is under control
+- In Forestry England woods, you can let your dog off the lead but please always make sure your dog is under control

 - It's safer if you keep your dog on a lead by your side near horse-riders or cyclists